“We are all fallen creatures and all very hard to live with.”1

 —C. S. Lewis

 Personally, I always feel more comfortable and confident talking about the biblical doctrine of justification than I do about the doctrine of sanctification.
-This is probably because I feel my own progress in sanctification always leaves something to be desired.
+Probably because I feel my own progress in sanctification always leaves something to be desired.
 Nevertheless, here are some of my recent thoughts about the long and challenging process of being transformed into the image of Christ.

 What Is Sanctification?